 In 1733, the Danish West India company purchased the island of St Croix and began to develop their colony.
 The Danes had the money and mercantile expertise, but lacked the experience and manpower needed to develop sugar plantations on the fertile island.
 So, they recruited Irish Montserratians and laborers directly from Ireland to move to the new Danish colony on St Croix.
 One of those Irish Montserratians was Nicholas Tuite who eventually owned 7 Crucian plantations and was part owner of 7 more.
 In the height of the sugar craze in the West Indies, St Croix was dotted with over 150 Sugar Plantations and was booming.
 “In 1760 [Tuite] journeyed to Copenhagen, where Fredrick V appointed him chamberlain and paid tribute to his role as founder of Denmark’s Caribbean empire. … slave-trading and plantation-owning had made him the friend of kings.” – History Ireland: The Irish and the Atlantic slave trade.

-If you haven’t yet been and won’t make it this year, be sure to make plans for next year.
+If you haven’t yet been, be sure to make plans for next year.
 Slainte!

 Irie St Croix Short-Sleeve Unisex T-Shirt$28.00 – $34.50

 Irie St Croix Women’s Racerback Tank$28.00

 Crucian by Choice Women’s short sleeve t-shirt$26.00 – $29.00